 In 2021 Liverpool Irish Festival secured funding from the National Lottery Heritage Fund to begin work on regenerating the Liverpool Irish Famine Trail.

-In 2023, we have secured additional funding from The National Lottery Heritage Fund to expand our work, produce another book, run community projects, develop more guides and start to develop an app.
+In 2023, we secured a second scheme of funding from The National Lottery Heritage Fund to expand our work, produce another book, run community projects, develop more guides and start to develop an app.
 You can see a bit more on that, here.
+We’ve also developed a large scale 2024 pilgrimage project, leading from Strokestown (Co.
+Roscommon, Ireland) to Liverpool.
+Read about our Strokestown Bronze Shoe walk and other things that are happening as of March 2024, using this link.

-We are developing community activities and a series of assets to populate a significant digital app, that we hope to make available in future years.
+We are developing community activities and a series of assets to populate a significant digital app (currently in testing ahead of a 17 Oct 2024 launch).
 Such development takes time and resources.
 We are doing all we can to move these forward.
-An enhanced Google map of the Trail is now available, too.
-More of what we aim to achive can be found below.
+An enhanced Google map of the Trail is available, too.
+More of what we aim to achieve can be found below.

 The project